Nicolas-Radomski/PairwiseDifferencesToROC/README.md

 # Usage
-The R scripts PairwiseDifferences2ROC.R (detailed algorithm with Rstudio) and PairwiseDifferencesToROC.R (automatic algorithm with Rscript) aim at deriving profiles of microbial mutations (e.g. cg/wgMLST, genes, SNPs, InDels, kmers) (Profiles.csv) into a matrix (PairwiseMatrix.csv) and a dataframe (PairwiseDataframe.csv) of pairwise differences with the objective to perform a Receiver Operating Characteristic (ROC) analysis (ROC.pdf and MetricsROC.txt) assessing the threshold of pairwise differences (Thresholds.csv) presenting the best combination of sensitivity and specificity (ThresholdBest.csv) to distinguish between samples related (i.e. positive controls PC in Controls.csv) and unrelated (i.e. negative controls NC in Controls.csv) to a studied outbreak.
+The R scripts PairwiseDifferences2ROC.R (detailed algorithm with Rstudio) and PairwiseDifferencesToROC.R (automatic algorithm with Rscript) aim at deriving profiles of microbial mutations (e.g. cg/wgMLST, genes, SNPs, InDels, kmers) (Profiles.csv) into a matrix (PairwiseMatrix.csv) and a dataframe (PairwiseDataframe.csv) of pairwise differences with the objective to perform:
+- a Receiver Operating Characteristic (ROC) analysis (ROC.pdf and MetricsROC.txt) assessing the threshold of pairwise differences (Thresholds.csv) presenting the best combination of sensitivity and specificity (ThresholdBest.csv) to distinguish between samples related (i.e. positive controls PC in Types.csv) and unrelated (i.e. negative controls NC in Types.csv) to a studied outbreak
+- predictions of samples based on the best ROC threshold (i.e. tested samples TS in Types.csv) with regard their involment in the investigated outbreak (Predictions.csv).
 # Input
 ## Profiles of microbial mutations (i.e. Profiles.csv)
 - S stands for sample